cloudfoundry-incubator/configgin/README.md

 # configgin

-A simple cli app in ruby to generate configurations using bosh erb templates and a bosh spec, but also using configurations based on environment variables, processed using a set of templates.
+A simple cli app in Ruby to generate configurations using [BOSH](https://bosh.io) ERB templates and a BOSH spec, but also using configurations based on environment variables, processed using a set of templates.

 ## Usage